slott56/Stingray-Reader/docs/source/developer.rst

     it might be the top row of a sheet in a workbook, for example.
     Sometimes the logical layout can be separate: a COBOL data definition, or perhaps a metadata sheet in a workbook.

-    We can't make the logical layout transparent.
-    Our applications and files both need to agree on a logical layout.
-    The column names in the metadata, for example, must be agreed to.
-    The order or position of the columns, however, need not be fixed.

 -   **Conceptual Content**.
     A single conceptual schema may be implemented by a number of physical formats and logical layouts.
     An application should be able to tolerate variability in the logical layout as long is it matches the expected **conceptual content**.

+We can't make the logical layout completely transparent to our applications.
+Our suite of applications all need to agree on a logical layout.
+A change to one must lead to a change to the oythers.
+The column names in the metadata, for example, must be agreed to.
+The order or position of the columns, however, need not be fixed.

 Since we're working in Python, the conceptual schema is often a class definition.
-It might be a namedtuple or a SimpleNamespace, also.
+The idea is to provide many ways to build a class instance based on variations in the logical layout.

 We'll tackle the schema binding in several pieces.

 -   **File Schema**.  `Binding a Schema to a File`_ describes some preliminary